Signal Processing Challenges and Examples for {\it in-situ} Transmission Electron Microscopy: Introduction

-TEM (Transmission Electron Microscopy) has long been a powerful tool for imaging material structure and characterizing material chemistry.
-However, the process to resolve structural features is laborious and time-intensive, drastically limiting the characterization throughput.
-Recent advances in electron detector technology and computational capacity have facilitated the development of high-speed data collection for TEM with microsecond frame rate acquisition speeds.
-New direct electron detectors are now able to collect data at a rate of tens of gigabytes per second, with recent advances promising to increase this rate a hundredfold \cite{ercius20204d}.
-This increase in data collection rates presents new opportunities in rapid material characterization and high temporal resolution analysis of transient phenomena.
-However, it also presents challenges in data processing and analysis as the sheer volume of data precludes manual image analysis.
-This paper will discuss the development of new data processing tools for automated analysis of the microstructure and crystal structure of materials, with an emphasis on applying automated signal processing to understanding and quantifying transient phenomena during {\it in-situ} testing.
-The majority of the examples used to highlight developments and showcase tool applications come from {\it in-situ} TEM liquid cell experiments to investigate corrosion processes in thin metal films at the nanoscale \cite{KEY2020112842}.
+This paper will discuss the development of data processing tools for automated analysis of the microstructure and crystal structure of materials, with an emphasis on applying automated signal processing to understanding and quantifying transient phenomena during {\it in-situ} testing.
+The motivation of this work is to show how existing signal processing tools can be applied to large data sets generated by modern electron detectors to produce more quantitative, statistically significant results, with an emphasis on {\it in-situ} testing.
+As the motivation is largely driven by technological advances in electron microscopy and with materials science as the main benefactor, many of the more advanced signal processing methods currently under development will not be discussed.
+The majority of the examples used to highlight developments and showcase tool applications come from {\it in-situ} TEM liquid cell experiments to investigate corrosion processes in thin metal films at the nanoscale \cite{key2020investigating}.
 We will highlight a few areas that have benefited from combining signal processing and statistical analysis with new data collection capabilities in TEM and provide motivating applications and illustrative real-data examples.